zengbing15/lumos_doc/docs/guides/indexer.md

 <TabItem value="rocksdb"><p>The RocksDB backed indexer is contained in the  <code>@ckb-lumos/indexer</code> package.
 After the <code>@ckb-lumos/indexer</code> package is installed, the RocksDB backed indexer can be used directly.</p>

 </TabItem>
-    <TabItem value="sql"><p>The Lumos indexer supports the SQL database of the latest stable versions of PostgreSQL and MySQL.
+    <TabItem value="sql"><p>The Lumos indexer supports the latest stable versions of SQL databases for PostgreSQL and MySQL.
 A separate package, the <code>@ckb-lumos/sql-indexer</code> package, contains the SQL backed indexer.
 Specific SQL database settings are required before using the SQL backed indexer.</p>

 :::note